alphagov/magna-charta/README.md

 _We use [Semantic Versioning](http://semver.org/) for our version numbers._

+__2.0.0__

+A lot of rewriting went on here, to hugely improve the way we outdet numbers in bars in particular.
+It's not backwards compat however, hence the leap to V2.
+However, the code has improved hugely and as such it's suggested you make the leap.

+- support for automatically outdenting numbers if they are too big for the bar
+- outdent negative bar values to the right, so they wont overlap the labels
+- wrapped a `span` around each bar's value, meaning we can control the positioning of the text much better, and be more robust
+- charts that have multiple values per row but are not stacked are now given a class of `mc-multiple`.

 __1.2.4__
 - fix alignment when using extra bar padding on negative bars